blbadger/blbadger.github.io/vision-transformers.md

 It is interesting to note therefore that one of the primary motivations of the use of convolutions, that over-parametrized models must be restricted in order to avoid overfitting, has since been found to not apply to deep learning models.
 Over-parametrixed fully connected models do not tend to overfit image data even if they are capable of [doing so](https://arxiv.org/abs/1412.6614), and furthermore convolutional models that are currently applied to classify (quite accurately too) large image dataasets are capable of fitting pure noise ([ref](https://dl.acm.org/doi/abs/10.1145/3446776)).

 Therefore it is reasonable to hypothesize that the convolutional architecture, although effective and flexible, is by no means required for accurate image classification or other vision tasks.
-One particularly effective approach has been translated from the field of natural language processing that has been termed the 'transformer', which makes use of self-attention mechanisms, as well as the mixer architectures that do not make use of attention.
+One particularly effective approach has been translated from the field of natural language processing that has been termed the 'transformer', which makes use of self-attention mechanisms.
+We also consider mlp-based mixer architectures that do not make use of attention.

 ### Transformer architecture